brivadis/KernelEstimation/README.md

 # KernelEstimation

-Supplementary material to the article ''Online estimation of Hilbert-Schmidt operators and application to kernel reconstruction of neural fields''
+Supplementary material to the articles [''Online estimation of Hilbert-Schmidt operators and application to kernel reconstruction of neural fields''](https://www.google.com/url?q=https%3A%2F%2Fhal.archives-ouvertes.fr%2Fhal-03540759&sa=D) by N. Vanspranghe and L. Brivadis and
+''On forwarding techniques for stabilization and set-point output regulation of semilinear infinite-dimensional systems'' by N. Vanspranghe, L. Brivadis and L. Paunonen.

-This page contains code for the numerical experiments of the paper Online estimation of Hilbert-Schmidt operators and application to kernel reconstruction of neural fields by Lucas Brivadis, Antoine Chaillet and Jean Auriol.
+This page contains code for the numerical experiments of these papers in the branches main and No-delay, respectively.

 ## How to reproduce the experiments of the paper